acepleiades/OARE-for-OStim-NG/README.md

 # Installation and more info

-1) First of all, this mod requires OSA and OStim to work.
+1) First of all, this MOD requires OSA and OStim to work.
 Follow the OStim installation guide: https://www.nexusmods.com/skyrimspecialedition/articles/3751
 2) Download the MOD by clicking Code -> Download ZIP.
 3) Move the zipped file into your mod manager's Downloads folder and install it.
 4) Run Nemesis/FNIS.
 5) In game, in OStim's MCM, click "rebuild animation database" located at the bottom.
-6) Run Nemesis and rebuild OStim's animation database every time you update this mod.
+6) Run Nemesis and rebuild OStim's animation database every time you update this MOD.

 ## Nexus page